Gray-Box Nonlinear Feedback Optimization: Introduction

-Feedback optimization\cite{hauswirth2021optimization,simonetto2020time,krishnamoorthy2022real} has emerged as a promising paradigm for steady-state optimization of dynamical systems.
-Compared to extremum seeking, it systematically handles high-dimensional objectives and constraints.
-The core insight is to implement optimization-based iterations as feedback controllers, thus driving a stable plant to an optimal steady state.
+Feedback optimization\cite{simonetto2020time} emerges as a promising paradigm for steady-state optimization of dynamical systems.
+Compared to extremum seeking, this paradigm systematically handles high-dimensional objectives and constraints.
+The key insight is to implement optimization-based iterations as feedback controllers, thereby driving a stable plant to an optimal steady state.
 Thanks to the use of real-time measurements, feedback optimization bypasses the need to explicitly access the complex input-output map and the unknown exogenous disturbance.
-Provided that the controller gain is low (i.e., a time-scale separation holds)\cite{hauswirth2020timescale,simpson2021analysis}, closed-loop stability, optimality, and constraint satisfaction are guaranteed\cite{colombino2019towards,haberle2020non,bianchin2021time}.
-This closed-loop structure also facilitates tracking the trajectory of time-varying optimal solutions in non-stationary environments\cite{bernstein2019online,belgioioso2022online,cothren2022online,bianchin2022online} and proves effective in industry\cite{ortmann2023deployment}.
+Moreover, it handles (partially) unknown objectives by using estimation via parametric or nonparametric models based on noisy function evaluations\cite{simonetto2021personalized,cothren2022online}.
+Provided that the controller gain is low (i.e., a time-scale separation holds)\cite{simpson2021analysis}, closed-loop stability, optimality, and constraint satisfaction are guaranteed\cite{bianchin2021time}.
+This closed-loop structure also facilitates tracking the trajectory of time-varying optimal solutions in non-stationary environments\cite{belgioioso2022online,cothren2022online} and proves effective in industry applications\cite{simonetto2020time}.

-The manifold benefits of feedback optimization rely on the premise that the steady-state input-output sensitivity of the plant is available.
-This premise stems from using the chain rule to form the gradient-based adjustment direction of the controller.
-Although sensitivities may sometimes be available thanks to first-principle models and parameters\cite{ortmann2020experimental,ortmann2023deployment,ma2023reinforcement}, the general challenge of modeling complex, large-scale, and poorly known systems can render the use of sensitivities elusive, thereby causing closed-loop sub-optimality, constraint violation, or instability\cite{hauswirth2021optimization}.
-To address this issue, two streams of strategies have been explored in the literature.
+The manifold benefits of feedback optimization rely on the premise that the steady-state input-output sensitivity matrix of the plant is available.
+This premise stems from using the chain rule to formulate the gradient-based update direction of the controller.
+In practice, the challenges of modeling complex, large-scale, and poorly known systems can render accurate sensitivities elusive, thereby causing closed-loop sub-optimality, constraint violation, or instability.
+Two streams of strategies have been explored to address this issue.